SnickerDoodleAvenger/streamlit_app_excel/README.md

 ## 🙏 Acknowledgments
 - OpenAI for GPT models
-- Streamlit for the amazing web app framework
+- Streamlit for the web app framework
 - Pandas and Plotly for data manipulation and visualization

 ## 📞 Support